 tickmill-analytics Posted November 15 Author Share Posted November 15 EUR/USD Rebounds from Key Support; GBP/USD Defies Weak UK GDP The EUR/USD pair staged a recovery on Friday, rebounding from the critical technical support level of 1.0500 reached the previous day.
 The Euro managed to erase Thursday's losses, climbing back to the 1.0600 range after enduring a five-day losing streak against the Dollar.
 As anticipated in our earlier discussion, this pullback was a plausible scenario.
 The recovery seems to be fueled primarily by profit-taking, as traders lock in gains following the Euro’s recent slide.
 Additionally, the market appears to have fully digested and priced in the key developments of recent weeks, including President-elect Trump’s victory, the "Red Wave" in U.S. politics, the CPI report, and Powell’s comments.
 This confluence of factors has contributed to a temporary stabilization in the pair: Economic data from France contributed modestly to the Euro's recovery.
 The Harmonized Consumer Price Index rose to 1.6% year-over-year in October, slightly higher than both the preliminary reading and market expectations.
 Despite this uptick, the increase is unlikely to prompt a shift in the ECB dovish monetary policy stance.
 The ECB is expected to proceed with a policy rate cut at its upcoming meeting in December, a move that could limit potential of Euro recovery in the medium-term.
 In the United States, Federal Reserve Chairman Jerome Powell indicated a cautious approach toward additional rate cuts.
 While acknowledging the continued strength of the US economy and labor markets, he suggested that another rate cut in December is not a certainty.
 This tempered expectation has bolstered the US Dollar recently.
 However, markets are concerned about potential inflationary pressures resulting from President-elect Trump's proposed fiscal stimulus measures and possible tariffs on China and Europe.
 Such policies could lead to higher inflation rates, which might compel the Fed to adjust its monetary policy outlook.
 Interestingly, Powell's comments triggered a notable drop in the implied odds of a December rate cut.
 Fed funds futures now reflect a 58.4% probability of a cut, down sharply from 72.2%.
 Despite this shift, the Dollar's reaction has been surprisingly muted, or even contradictory, as its major peers gained ground today.
 This suggests that traders may have already factored in a recalibrated Fed rate path, influenced by the inflationary implications of President-elect Trump's policy agenda: The GBP/USD pair has defied expectations of a decline following disappointing economic data, trading in positive territory instead.
 This unexpected recovery comes despite weaker-than-anticipated UK GDP figures, which would typically weigh on the Pound.
 The UK economy contracted by 0.1% in September, while preliminary GDP growth for the third quarter was a subdued 0.1% quarter-over-quarter, falling short of the 0.2% forecast and marking a slowdown from the 0.5% expansion seen in the second quarter.
 Under normal circumstances, such figures would prompt a sell-off in the Pound Sterling.
 However, the currency's resilience suggests that market participants are shifting their focus toward evaluating the sustainability of the recent sharp rise in the US Dollar.
 This recalibration may reflect a reassessment of whether the Dollar's bullish trend has become overheated, prompting traders to unwind positions and temper expectations for further parabolic gains in the Greenback.
 Technically speaking, GBP/USD pair has reached a key support trendline, a level that's likely to catch the attention of many traders given its prominence on the daily chart.
 The timing of this touch, right before the weekend close, could amplify the potential for a rebound as market participants prepare for the upcoming week.
 Despite weak UK GDP data, the Pound has shown resilience, suggesting that selling momentum may be waning.
 This setup increases the likelihood of a technical pullback toward the 1.28 level in the near term: Disclaimer: The material provided is for information purposes only and should not be considered as investment advice.
 The views, information, or opinions expressed in the text belong solely to the author, and not to the author’s employer, organization, committee or other group or individual or company.
 High Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% and 72% of retail investor accounts lose money when trading CFDs with Tickmill UK Ltd and Tickmill Europe Ltd respectively.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Link to comment Share on other sites More sharing options...

-tickmill-analytics Posted Monday at 02:30 PM Author Share Posted Monday at 02:30 PM USD Rally Stalls; EUR/USD Holds Firm Above 1.05 The U.S. Dollar's recent rally has hit a pause, with the EUR/USD pair trading sideways just above the 1.0550 intraday support level.
+tickmill-analytics Posted November 18 Author Share Posted November 18 USD Rally Stalls; EUR/USD Holds Firm Above 1.05 The U.S. Dollar's recent rally has hit a pause, with the EUR/USD pair trading sideways just above the 1.0550 intraday support level.
 The Dollar Index hovers around the 106.50 support, searching for fresh catalysts to resume its upward momentum.
 Markets appear to be in a holding pattern, having already priced in significant risks and implications of expected Trump administration policies—particularly around US protectionism, tariffs, and trade deals.
 Investors now await further clarity to either validate these expectations or expose them as an overreaction to Trump’s reelection.
 On the one hand, there are signals urging markets not to rush to conclusions and to wait for actual actions.
 For example, Fed officials are exercising caution in projecting the implications of President Trump's policies on monetary strategy for the upcoming December meeting and into 2025.
 Fed Chair Jerome Powell emphasized the premature nature of making policy judgments at a recent Dallas event, noting, "It's too early to reach conclusions."
 On the other hand, there is information fueling those concerns, suggesting that the risks priced in by the market are, on the whole, justified.
 For instance, Stephen Moore a senior economic advisor to President Trump, hinted at potential escalation of trade tensions between the Eurozone and the United States.
 Moore indicated that the US might deprioritize a free trade deal with Britain if it favors EU relations over American ties.
 The EUR/USD pair is currently trading within a narrow range of 1.05 to 1.06, reflecting a market in a holding pattern.
 Last Friday's attempt to rebound faced strong resistance around the 1.06 level, resulting in a daily candlestick that closed near its opening price, indicating the market's reluctance to move higher.
 Today, upward pressure is building again.
 Given that a bearish breakout would require significant triggers, which are not anticipated this week, the market may be inclined to engage in a technical upward correction targeting the 1.0650 area: The British Pound is edging higher, attempting to claw back losses from Friday's sharp sell-off triggered by dismal economic data.
 The UK's economy unexpectedly contracted by 0.1% in September, with minimal growth in the third quarter.
 This unexpected downturn could prompt the Bank of England to consider more aggressive rate cuts to stimulate growth.
 Such a policy pivot could significantly impact interest rate differentials and, consequently, GBP valuations against its peers.
 From a technical analysis perspective, GBP/USD is trading near a key ascending support line, which intersects with the horizontal level at 1.26.
 Technical buy signals seem sufficient; however, the market is waiting for signs of a broader dollar pullback to increase long positions on the pair.
 Overall, the risks are tilted to the upside, and short-term downward movements are highly likely to be met with active buying: The Canadian Dollar remains on the back foot as market participants anticipate a 50 basis point rate cut from the Bank of Canada in December.
 Investors are closely watching the upcoming Canadian CPI data, expected to show a month-on-month increase of 0.3% in October after a 0.4% deflation in September.
 A year-on-year inflation uptick to 1.9% from 1.6% could influence the BoC's policy trajectory, forcing the central bank to slow down the pace of rate cuts or issue less dovish guidance.
 The next significant move for the Australian Dollar is likely to be influenced by the release of the RBA minutes from its November 5 meeting.
 The RBA held its Official Cash Rate steady at 4.35%, with Governor Michelle Bullock delivering a hawkish outlook amid concerns over upside risks to inflationary pressures.
 The minutes could provide deeper insights into the central bank's thinking, affecting interest rate expectations and currency valuations.
 Disclaimer: The material provided is for information purposes only and should not be considered as investment advice.
 The views, information, or opinions expressed in the text belong solely to the author, and not to the author’s employer, organization, committee or other group or individual or company.
 High Risk Warning: CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% and 72% of retail investor accounts lose money when trading CFDs with Tickmill UK Ltd and Tickmill Europe Ltd respectively.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Link to comment Share on other sites More sharing options...

 Recommended Posts